 Problems single women face in India

 Whereas marriage comes with its share of benefits and problems, being single also has its pros and cons.
-However, in a country like India, which is by and large unkind to single women, our women face more trials and tribulations than women of first world nations, where there’s more of gender equality face.
-The challenges Indian single women face, are multifarious.
+However, in a country like India, which is, by and large, unkind to single women, our women face more trials and tribulations that women of first world nations, where there’s more gender equality.

-Whereas upwardly mobile women from progressive families may have been imparted a good education and have been encouraged by their families to pursue lucrative careers; there are also millions of single women in India at grass root level, who have sadly been denied requisite education, which is why they have had no option whatsoever but to go on to take on low income jobs.
+However, there are also millions of single women in India at the grass-root level, who have sadly been denied the education they need, which is why they have had no option whatsoever but to go on to take on low-income jobs.

 Harassment by society